cogsbox/cogsbox-state/README.md

 # Cogsbox State: A Practical Guide

+> **⚠️ WARNING**: This README is AI-generated based on the current implementation of Cogsbox State.
+The library is under active development and APIs are subject to change.
+Always refer to the official documentation or source code for the most up-to-date information.

 ## Getting Started

 Cogsbox State is a React state management library that provides a fluent interface for managing complex state.